dwrensha/wordpress-sandstorm/README.md

 wordpress-sandstorm
 ===================

-wordpress as a sandstorm app
+WordPress as a [Sandstorm](https://sandstorm.io) app.

+Depends on [this fork](https://github.com/dwrensha/WordPress/tree/sandstorm-app) of WordPress.